cloudbutton/gcp-plugin/README.md

 ### GCP Account Setup

- 1. [Login](https://console.cloud.google.com) to Google Cloud Console (or signup if you don't have an account)
+ 1. [Login](https://console.cloud.google.com) to Google Cloud Console (or signup if you don't have an account).
  2. Create a new project.
 Name it `cloudbutton` or similar.
- 3. Navigate through the main menu on the top left corner to *IAM & Admin* > *Service Accounts*.
+ 3. Navigate to *IAM & Admin* > *Service Accounts*.
  4. Click on *Create Service Account*.
- 5. Name the service account `cloudbutton-invoker` or similar.
-Then click on *Create*
+Name the service account `cloudbutton-executor` or similar.
+Then click on *Create*.
  6. Add the following roles to the service account:
 	 - Service Account User
 	 - Cloud Functions Developer
 	 - Pub/Sub Publisher
 	 - Storage Object Creator
- 7. Then click on *Continue*
- 8. Click on *Create key*.
+ 7. Click on *Continue*.
+Then, click on *Create key*.
 Select *JSON* and then *Create*.
 Download the JSON file to a secure location in you computer.
- 9. Click *Done*
+Click *Done*.
- 10. Navigate to *Storage* on the menu.
+ 8. Navigate to *Storage* on the menu.
 Create a bucket and name it `cloudbutton-data` or similar.

 **Note:**  If you don't have access to create new projects or service accounts, ask your account admin to do it for you.

 ### Local Configuration